duckdotapk/ao3-enhancement-suite/README.md

 ### Insert Selection
 This feature allows you to easily insert the text you have selected into the comment box.
 You can also choose the default formatting of the inserted text (bold, italics or none).

+## Hidden Authors & Works
+This feature allows you to hide works based on their author, fandoms, number of fandoms (crossovers), archive warnings, relationships, characters and additional tags.

 ## Search Presets
 This feature allows you to easily save and reload search setting presets.
 If you ever have a really fine tuned search to find works you're looking for and want to save it, this is the feature for you!